stschiff/rarecoal/README.md

     rarecoal maxl -T testData/5popSimTemplateFixedPop.txt -x [0.001,0.002,0.003,0.004,1] -m 4 -i testData/5popSplit_combined.txt

 This starts the maximization with the parameters given by `-x`, which correspond to the parameters listed in the first line of the template file.
 It is important to set the option `-m` to something not too high (`-m 4` was used throughout the publication), otherwise the run time will be very long since rarecoal needs to compute the likelihood of all possible patterns up to higher allele counts.

+### rarecoal mcmc
+This works very similarly to the `maxl` command.
+However, instead of a heuristic optimization, we perform a full MCMC, refines maximum likelihood estimates obtained by `maxl`, and also gives the median and 95% range of the posterior distribution for each parameter.
+Again, type `rarecoal mcmc -h` to get an overview about all the command line options.
+An example usage is

+    rarecoal mcmc -T testData/5popSimTemplateFixedPop.txt -x [0.001,0.002,0.003,0.004,1] -m 4 -i testData/5popSplit_combined.txt

+A particularly useful parameter for this command is the `--paramsFile` option, which lets you specify the output of a previous maxl or mcmc run as the starting point for MCMC.
+A typical work flow is to first run `maxl` on a particular model to get close to the maximum, and then use `mcmc` with `--paramsFile` to begin at the point found by `maxl`.

+### rarecoal logl
+The command simply takes a model and a histogram and spits out the log likelihood for that particular model.
+In addition, you can specify an output file for the complete joint allele frequency spectrum, which is useful if you want to compare empirical with theoretical spectra (fits).
+A typical command line is:

+    rarecoal logl -T testData/5popSimTemplateFixedPop.txt -x [0.001,0.002,0.003,0.004,1] -m 4 -i testData/5popSplit_combined.txt -s model_spectrum.txt

+which gives the likelihood and writes the probability for each allele frequency pattern into the filed specified by `-s`.
+Note that you can again use `--paramsFile` to input the output of a previous `mcmc` or `maxl` run.

+In contrast to `maxl` and `mcmc`, which need a model template, `logl` also accepts model specifications via the command line, given by the options `-j` and `-p`, as explained in the help text.
+Note that for setting events of type "K" (see model template syntax above) on the command line, you need to be give both of `-j` and `-p`.

+### rarecoal prob
+A little program which lets you compute the probability for a particular pattern using rarecoal.
+Similarly to `logl`, it accepts models via a template and via command line options.
+An example is:

+    rarecoal prob -j 0.02,0,1 [100,100] [1,1]

+which computes the probability to observe a shared doubleton in two populations, each with 100 sampled haplotypes.

+### rarecoal find
+Rarecoal find performs a brute force search for the branch point of a subpopulation branch, given a partial model.
+There are two use cases for this program.
+First, you can use `rarecoal find` to iteratively find the optimal model topology for a number of populations.
+For example, let's say I already know how the first four populations in my five-population example data set are related, and let's say their so-far best four-population model is given by a series of joins, specified on the command line by `-j 0.0025,0,1 -j 0.005,2,3 -j 0.01,0,2`.
+We can then use `rarecoal find` to find the maximum likelihood merge-point for the fifth population onto that model, via:

+    rarecoal find -j 0.0025,0,1 -j 0.005,2,3 -j 0.01,0,2 -m 4 -q 4 -f out_eval.txt -b 0 -i testData/testData/5popSplit_combined.txt

+Here, the parameter `-q 4` specifies that we are trying to find the merge-point of branch 4 (which is 0-based indexed, so the fifth population), `-f` gives the file where to write the likelihood of each tried point to, and `-b` gives the (scaled) sampling age of the branch at question, which should be 0 for modern data, and a positive number for ancient samples.

+The second use case is for placing individual samples onto a tree.
+Let's say you have optimized a full model including population sizes in each branch for your five populations, with the final MCMC output stored in `mcmc_out.txt`.
+You have generated a new histogram for these five populations plus one individual of unknown ancestry.
+Let's say your individual is an ancient sample, with a sampling age 2,000 years before present.
+Scaling with 2N<sub>0</sub>=20,000 (see scaling note above), and a generation time of 29 years, the scaled age is then 0.00172.Then for mapping the individual, you would run:

+    rarecoal find -T testData/5popSimTemplate.txt --paramsFile mcmc_out.txt -m 4 -q 4 -f mapping_out.txt -b 0.00172 -i testData/testData/5popSplit_combined.txt

 ## Utilities for processing